knaw-huc/ehri-nl-nn-site/content/news/ehri-eric_launch/index.en.md

 ---
-title: "EHRI Inauguration Ceremony in Warsaw: EHRI Becomes an ERIC to Secure the Future of Holocaust Research"
+title: "EHRI Inauguration Ceremony in Warsaw"
 date: 2025-03-17
 image: ehri-launch-warsaw-2025.png
-linkTitle: EHRI Inauguration Ceremony in Warsaw: EHRI Becomes an ERIC to Secure the Future of Holocaust Research
+linkTitle: EHRI Becomes an ERIC to Secure the Future of Holocaust Research
 ---

 {{< intro >}}